 Delayed iteration for polling and retries.

 Does Python need yet another retry / poll library?
-It needs at least one that isn’t coupled to decorators and functions.
-Decorators prevent the caller from customizing delay options.
-And even organizing the code around functions prevents custom handling of failures.
+It needs at least one that isn't coupled to decorators and functions.
+Decorators prevent the caller from customizing delay options, and organizing the code around functions hinders any custom handling of failures.

 Waiter is built around iteration instead, because the foundation of retrying / polling is a slowly executing loop.
 The resulting interface is both easier to use and more flexible, decoupling the delay algorithms from the application logic.